Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Introduction

 \section{Introduction}

-The wide and increasing availability of machine-processable data and knowledge -- fueled by initiatives such as the Semantic Web, Linked Open Data, and the Internet of Things, among others -- has prepared the ground and called for a new class of dynamic, rich, knowledge-intensive applications.
-Such new applications require automated reasoning based on the integration of several heterogeneous knowledge bases -- possibly overlapping, independently developed, and written in distinct languages with different semantic assumptions -- together with data/event streams produced by sensors and detectors, to support automation and problem-solving, to enforce traceable and correct decisions, and to facilitate the internalization of relevant dynamic data and knowledge.
+Fueled by initiatives such as the Semantic Web, Linked Open Data, and the Internet of Things, among others, the wide and increasing availability of machine-processable data and knowledge has prepared the ground and called for a new class of dynamic, rich, knowledge-intensive applications.
+Such new applications require automated reasoning based on the integration of several heterogeneous knowledge bases -- possibly overlapping, independently developed, and written in distinct languages with different semantic assumptions -- together with data/event streams produced by sensors and detectors, to be able to support automation and problem-solving, to enforce traceable and correct decisions, and to facilitate the internalization of relevant dynamic data and knowledge into such heterogeneous knowledge bases.